CJanecka/Projects_and_CTFs/Networking Basics CTF/README.md

 ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/ac1ac274-3aba-45a9-9487-8e6b407d1f6a)
 *Image sourced from [Cloudflare](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/).*

 The network layer facilitates data transfer between different networks.
-However, when the communicating devices are on the same network, this layer is unnecessary.
+However, when the communicating devices are on the same network, this layer is unnecessary and the data link layer is used instead.
 The network layer partitions segments, from the transport layer, into smaller units known as [packets](https://www.cloudflare.com/learning/network-layer/what-is-a-packet/) on the sender's device and reassembles them on the receiving end.
 Additionally, the network layer determines the optimal physical path for data to reach its destination, a process referred to as [routing](https://www.cloudflare.com/learning/network-layer/what-is-routing/).

 #### Functions